Mary, Queen of Hungary: Charles's reign (1385–1386)

 Many noblemen joined Charles of Naples who marched towards Buda.
 Mary and her mother received him ceremoniously before he reached Buda, and he entered the capital in the two queens' company in early December 1385.
 Mary renounced the crown without resistance in the middle of December out of fear that Charles would kill her.
 Charles first adopted the title governor, but the Diet elected him king.
-Charles was crowned king of Hungary in Székesfehérvár on 31 December.
+Charles was crowned king of Hungary in Székesfehérvár on 31 December 1385.
 According to the contemporaneous Lorenzo de Monacis, Mary and her mother, who attended Charles's coronation, visited Louis the Great's tomb during the ceremony where they burst into tears because of their ill fate.

 Charles did not detain Mary and her mother who continued to live in the royal palace in Buda.
 Queen Elizabeth and Nicholas Garai decided to get rid of Charles.
 They persuaded Blaise Forgách, the master of the cupbearers, to join them, promising him the domain of Gimes (now Jelenec in Slovakia) if he murdered the king.
 Upon Queen Elizabeth's request, Charles visited her and her daughter on 7 February 1386.
 During the meeting, Blaise Forgách attacked the king, seriously injuring him on the head.
 The wounded King Charles was carried to Visegrád where he died on 24 February.

 Restoration and capture (1386–1387)

 Mary was restored to the throne, with her mother ruling in her name.
-The queen mother informed the citizens of Kőszeg already on 14 February that "Queen Mary had regained the Holy Crown".
+The queen mother informed the citizens of Kőszeg already on 14 February 1386 that "Queen Mary had regained the Holy Crown".
 However, the Horvat brothers rose up in open rebellion on behalf of the murdered king's son, Ladislaus of Naples.
 Mary's husband, Sigismund, and his brother, Wenceslaus, invaded Upper Hungary in April.
 After weeks of negotiations, the queens acknowledged Sigismund's position as consort in a treaty which was signed in Győr in early May.
 They also confirmed Sigismund's mortgage of the lands west of the Vág to Jobst and Prokop of Moravia.
 After the treaty was signed, the queens returned to Buda and Sigismund went to Bohemia, suggesting that he was dissatisfied with the treaty.

 Nicholas Garai defending his sovereign Mary and her mother Elizabeth from the Croatians.
 By Mihály Kovács.

 Queen Elizabeth, who according to the 15th-century historian Johannes de Thurocz was "driven by folly", decided to visit the southern counties of the kingdom that were controlled by supporters of Ladislaus of Naples.
 The queen mother and Mary set out for Đakovo, accompanied by Nicholas Garai and a modest following around 15 July.
-However, John Horvát, John of Palisna and their retainers ambushed and attacked the queens and their retinue at Gorjani on 25 July.
+However, John Horvat, John of Palisna and their retainers ambushed and attacked the queens and their retinue at Gorjani on 25 July 1386.
 The queens' small entourage fought the attackers, but all were killed or captured.
 Blaise Forgách and Nicholas Garai were beheaded and their heads were thrown into the queens' carriage.
 Elizabeth took all the blame for the rebellion and begged the attackers to spare her daughter's life, according to Johannes de Thurocz's account.